 - Have had physical trauma to the eye

-Your ophthalmologist at Anh Nguyen Ophthalmology will easily be able to diagnose glaucoma during a routine eye examination.
+Your ophthalmologist at Anh Nguyen Ophthalmology can easily diagnose glaucoma during a routine eye examination.
 Once diagnosed, your treatment will be aimed at preventing further vision loss.
 Any vision already lost to glaucoma is not treatable.

 To stop further vision loss, your ophthalmologist will try different methods of stabilizing your intraocular pressure.
 This will be different for everyone.
 Common methods include:

-- Medications: Glaucoma can be controlled through eye drop medicine.
-These drops are used every day, and will lower eye pressure to prevent vision loss.
+Medications: Glaucoma can be controlled through eye drop medicine.
+These drops are used every day and lower eye pressure to prevent vision loss.

-If you’ve been managing your glaucoma symptoms with medication, and now are preparing for cataract surgery, iStent® may be an ideal option for you. iStent® is a tiny implant that’s helped thousands of people with glaucoma successfully manage their intraocular pressure.
+If you’ve been managing your glaucoma symptoms with medication and are now preparing for cataract surgery, MIGS may be an ideal option for you.
+MIGS is a tiny implant that’s helped thousands of people with glaucoma successfully manage their intraocular pressure.
 By taking advantage of this once-in-a-lifetime opportunity during cataract surgery, you can help address both of these conditions at the same time.
-With iStent®, most patients are able to maintain normal eye pressure after the procedure. iStent® has an excellent safety profile. iStent® is covered by Medicare and most private insurance companies.
+With MIGS, most patients are able to maintain normal eye pressure after the procedure.
+MIGS has an excellent safety profile.
+MIGS is covered by Medicare and most private insurance companies.

 Have you been diagnosed with glaucoma?
 Do you want to schedule an overdue eye examination?
 Be sure to contact Anh Nguyen Ophthalmology today to schedule your appointment!